jasmaa/jasmaa.github.io/_posts/2020-03-29-vscode-bolt.md

 being used by thousands today and scrutinized by a flakey college student 8 years later.
 I think it's one thing when talking about old code in a long-running project but it's another to see code move across different projects and contexts over time.

+**UPDATE 05/25/20**: Grammar examples moved to Gist, minor changes to text